sin101/MemoryAPP/docs/DEVELOPMENT.md

 To produce packaged desktop binaries for Windows, macOS, and Linux:

 ```
-npm run desktop:pack
+npm run desktop:build
 ```

+This runs the frontend build and then packages the application with `electron-builder`.
 The output will be written to `dist-desktop/`.